tjdodwell/probabilistic_peridynamics/README.md

 the tests yourself,

 - Type `peripy test` on the command line
-- For coverage install `pytest-cov` and run `pytest --pyargs --cov./peripy peripy`
+- For coverage install `pytest-cov` and type `peripy coverage` on the command line

 Get started from the GitHub repository (for developers)
 -------------------------------------------------------